Local Differential Privacy for Regret Minimization in Reinforcement Learning: Preliminaries

-\textbf{The learning problem.} The learning agent interacts with the MDP in a sequence of episodes $k \in [K]$ of fixed length $H$ by playing a non-stationary policy $\pi_k = (\pi_{1,k}, \ldots, \pi_{H,k})$.
-In each episode, the initial state $s_{1,k}$ is {randomly selected by some user $u_k$}.
-We assume that the learning agent knows $\mathcal{S}$, $\mathcal{A}$ and the support of the reward distribution, while the reward and dynamics are \emph{unknown} and need to be estimated online.
-We evaluate the performance of a learning algorithm $\mathfrak{A}$ which plays policies $\pi_1,\dots, \pi_K$ by its cumulative regret after $K$ episodes
+\textbf{The general interaction protocol.} { The learning agent (e.g., a personalization service) interacts with an unknown MDP with multiple users in a sequence of episodes $k \in [K]$ of fixed length $H$.
+At each episode $k$, an user $u_k$ arrives and their personal information (e.g., location, gender, health status, etc.) is encoded by the state $s_{1,k}$.
+The learner selects a policy $\pi_k$ that is sent to the user $u_k$ for local execution on ``clear'' states.
+The outcome of the execution, i.e., a trajectory, $X_k = (s_{kh}, a_{kh}, r_{kh}, s_{k,h+1})_{h\in[H]}$ is sent to the learner to update the policy.
+Note that we have not yet explicitly taken into consideration privacy in here.} We evaluate the performance of a learning algorithm $\mathfrak{A}$ which plays policies $\pi_1,\dots, \pi_K$ by its cumulative regret after $K$ episodes